A song of the good green grass!

 Demand the blades to rise of words, acts, beings,

-Those of the open atmosphere, coarse, sunlit, fresh, nutritious,
+Those of the open atmosphere, those of earth-born passion,